orbcode/orbuculum/orbtrace/README.md

 Current testing status;

- * Tested on ICE40HX8K at 1, 2 & 4 bit depths
+ * Tested on ICE40HX8K and ECPIX-5 at 1, 2 & 4 bit depths
  * Tested against Rising Edge and Falling edge synced flows
  * Tested with STM32F427 CPU running at 16MHz & 160MHz.
  * Tested with NRF5340 running at 32MHz